Monday Night Football: 2006–present

 During the first half of ESPN's opening game, the downs indicator was initially an arrow in the aforementioned "Venom" color, attracting criticism from viewers who felt that it could be confused for the penalty indicator (typically colored in yellow to match the flag; the flag graphic used a black rectangle with a venom-colored border and text).
 ESPN producers quickly modified the graphic over halftime, changing it to a black arrow with a white outline and text.
 Chicago Tribune media writer Phil Rosenthal described the briefly-used graphic as a "fluorescent-highlighter fever dream", and felt that "the quickness with which ESPN abandoned this unnecessary bit of flash probably speaks more to how misguided this latest supposed 'innovation' was than any increased sensitivity to the twitterati."
 Despite the previous incident, ESPN faced similar criticism in January 2021 during the College Football Playoff semi-finals, where the same indicator used a gold-texture to match the event's branding.

 Starting with the 2023 NFL season, ESPN debuted new on-air presentation for its NFL broadcasts, updating the 2019 graphics with a glossier, neon theme.

-For the Toy Story Funday Football broadcast on Disney+ and ESPN+, the graphics have been modified to match the film's visuals, such as sky wallpaper in Andy's Room.
+For the Toy Story Funday Football broadcast on Disney+ and ESPN+, the graphics were modified to match the film's visuals, such as sky wallpaper in Andy's Room.

-Similarly, for The Simpsons Funday Football broadcast on Disney+ and ESPN+, the graphics have been modified to match the show's visuals, like Springfield's sky background.
+Similarly, for The Simpsons Funday Football broadcast on Disney+ and ESPN+, the graphics were modified to match the show's visuals, like Springfield's sky background.

+For the 2026 season, ESPN introduced new graphics for Monday Night Football, which included a new score bug similar to the college football version ESPN introduced the previous year.